benzend/official-portfolio/_posts/my-2025-wrapped.md

 Services are often the easiest path to revenue.
 People are comfortable trading time for money.

-Code is just a tool to reach an outcome.
+Code and software are just tools to reach an outcome.

-Software is just a tool to reach an outcome.

 AI now lets you build websites faster than most no-code tools, especially for custom work.
 It's often the better leverage.